MattCollins84/insto/README.md

 </script>
 ```

-### Insto Client.send() - Send a notification to a subset of users
+### Insto Client.send( userQuery, message, [sendToSelf] ) - Send a notification to a subset of users

+Parameters
+userQuery   - [required] define the user(s) that this message should be sent to
+message     - [required] define the message that should be sent
+sendToSelf  - [optional - default: false] should this message be sent to the message sender (only if they match the userQuery)

 The Insto Client can send a message to any other connected Insto Client by providing a userQuery.
 All users who match this query will receive the message.
+If the sending user matches the userQuery they will not receive the message unless the sendToSelf parameter is defined as true.

 A userQuery must be a valid Javascript object, as must the message.
 If a message is required to go to all connected users, please use the Insto Client.broadcast() method.